 - Lughnasa Autumn Garden

-Each garden was carefully designed to mimic Celtic heritage with bogwood sculptures, stone circles, lakes, wildflowers and they centre around the Roundhouse.
+Each garden was carefully designed to represent Celtic Fire Festivals and features bogwood sculptures, stone circles, lakes, wildflowers meadows centred around the thatched Roundhouse.
 The Roundhouse is used for exhibitions, meditation sessions, meetings or just to relax.

-For kids, there’s a discovery nature trail, a natural playground and a fairy fort – there’s so much to explore!
-There’s a lovely café at Bridget’s Gardens for when the kids get hungry from all their galavanting.
+For kids, there’s an Earth Quest trail which features 12 science based challenges to solve, a natural playground and a fairy fort – there’s so much to explore!
+There’s a lovely café at Brigit’s Garden for the kids when they get hungry from all their gallivanting.
 Produce is collected from the gardens for their dishes.

 Burren Nature Sanctuary, Cloonasee, Kinvara, Co.
 Galway